 Bass Harbor Head Lighthouse, Maine #59018 Purchase

 Next on our trip was Acadia National Park.
 The park, situated on Mount Desert Island, is said to be the most visited national Park east of the Mississippi.
-We had several instances of good light here, one of these being at Bass Harbor Head Lighthouse.
+We had several instances of good light here, one of these at Bass Harbor Head Lighthouse.
 Photographers can’t visit this park without making a photo of this iconic lighthouse.
 On this evening I was among a sea of tripods.
 Everyone crowded into a very small space on the edge of the rocks.
 One photographer told me that it was a low turnout, the previous evening had twice as many photographers!

 Cobblestone Beach Acadia National Park #59047 Purchase

 The next morning I planned to make some long exposures at a popular cobblestone beach in the park.
-Arriving before sunrise, there were several other photographers from the previous evening setup well above the waterline.
+Arriving before sunrise, there were several other photographers from the previous evening set up well above the waterline.
 I, however, wanted to get down to the water’s edge to create a smoky effect of water among the rocks.
-The wet bowling ball sized boulders were treacherous.
+The wet bowling ball-sized boulders were treacherous.
 Smooth and extremely slippery, I had to carefully plan every step, the effort was worth it though.

 Onondaga Falls, Ricketts Glen, Pennsylvania #59553 Purchase

 The last new location we photographed in 2016 was Ricketts Glen State Park, Pennsylvania.
-This park was only a little out of our way as we travelled back home, but it was worth the detour.
-I’ve seen many wonderful images come from this park, and like Watkins Glen it really needs time for exploring all the hidden gems in all seasons.
+This park was only a little out of our way as we traveled back home, but it was worth the detour.
+I’ve seen many wonderful images come from this park, and like Watkins Glen, it really needs time for exploring all the hidden gems in all seasons.
 The northeastern states were experiencing a drought, so the water flow through the glen was low during my visit.
 I didn’t mind since there still was an abundance of subject matter to work with.
-In the image above I utilized a long exposure to create a swirling pattern by the motions of the leaves.
+In the image above I utilized a long exposure to create a swirling pattern through the motions of the leaves.

 With so many new images and locations added to our files in 2016 selecting the top ten was a very difficult task.
 There were many images from the SW and New England that I very much wanted to add.
-To see more from this past year please take a few minutes to check out the New Images Galleries.
-You can also search images by location or keyword.

 Thank you so much for visiting this post, and don’t forget to vote for your favorite image and feedback!